spring-projects/spring-retry/README.md

 }
 ```

-Call the "service" method and if it fails with a `RemoteAccessException` then it will retry (up to three times by default), and then execute the "recover" method if unsuccessful.
-There are various options in the `@Retryable` annotation attributes for including and excluding exception types, limiting the number of retries and the policy for backoff.
+Call the `service` method and, if it fails with a `RemoteAccessException`, it retries
+(up to three times by default), and then execute the "recover" method if unsuccessful.
+There are various options in the `@Retryable` annotation attributes for including and
+excluding exception types, limiting the number of retries and the policy for backoff.

-The declarative approach to applying retry handling using the `@Retryable` annotation shown above has an additional
+The declarative approach to applying retry handling by using the `@Retryable` annotation shown earlier has an additional
 runtime dependency on AOP classes.
-For details on how to resolve this dependency in your project see the
+For details on how to resolve this dependency in your project, see the
 ['Java Configuration for Retry Proxies'](#javaConfigForRetryProxies) section below.

 ### Imperative example